Israel reopens borders to small groups of foreign tourists

 Israel has fully vaccinated about 55% of its population and COVID-19 cases have dropped sharply.

-El Al Israel Airlines Chairman David Brodet said separately on Sunday that he would step down.
-The government approved a $210 million bailout package for El Al this month that was conditional on steep spending cuts and the airline’s owners injecting more cash.
+El Al Israel Airlines (ELAL.TA) Chairman David Brodet said separately on Sunday that he would step down.
+The government approved a $210 million bailout package for El Al this month that was conditional on steep spending cuts and the airline's owners injecting more cash. read more

 ($1 = 3.2538 shekels)